 Disparities in the treatment of small generators stemmed from different definitions of transmission for regulatory purposes between Scotland and England/Wales, as well as different application of license exemptions.
-Jurisdictional differences in treatment arise principally due to the following:
+Jurisdictional differences in treatment arise principally because:

-- in north Scotland, small generators with capacity greater than 5MW face the same obligations as large generators; - 132KV lines are classified as distribution in England and Wales, but transmission in Scotland, rendering some small DGs in Scotland liable for high voltage transmission network tariffs.
+- § in north Scotland, small generators with capacity greater than 5MW face the same obligations as large generators; - § 132KV lines are classified as distribution in England and Wales, but transmission in Scotland, rendering some small DGs in Scotland liable for high voltage transmission network tariffs.

-As a result of these definitional differences, some small DGs in Scotland do not receive embedded benefits in line with DGs located in England and Wales, and additionally incur costs associated with meeting the obligations of large generators.
+In light of these definitional differences, some small DGs in Scotland do not receive embedded benefits in line with DGs located in England and Wales, and additionally incur costs associated with meeting the obligations of large generators.